dhrubajyoti98/HPPWB/README.md

 ## Compiling and Running

-- Install OpenMP, GNU Scientific Library and git, if not already installed.
+- **Install OpenMP, GNU Scientific Library and git, if not already installed.**

-&rarr; For Ubuntu and it's derivatives
+&rarr; For Ubuntu and it's derivatives, use the commands below.
+[These libraries are available for other distributions as well]

 ```console
 sudo apt install libomp-dev